How To Create A To Do List In WordPress

 Priority Labels

-This section lets you customize labels for highest, middle and low priority items …
+In this section you can customize labels for highest, middle (normal) and lowest priority items …

-high priority items are shown in red in the lists and lowest priority items display in a lighter shade of grey …
+high priority items are shown in red in the lists and low priority items display in a lighter shade of grey …

 Show To-Do Item ID